learn-co-curriculum/sinatra-cookies-readme/README.md

-# Cookies and Sessions
+# Sessions and Cookies

+## Overview

+In this lesson, we'll introduce you to sessios and cookies and how they work together to store information about a particular user who is interacting with a website at a given point in time.

 ## Objectives

-1. Define cookies.
+1. Define sessins and explain how they store data describing a client's interaction with a website at a given point in time
-2. Define sessions.
+2. Define cookies and what's contained in them
-3. Learn the difference between sessions and cookies.
+3. Distinguish between session cookies and persistent cookies

-## How do your websites recognize you?
+## How do Your Websites Recognize You?

 When you visit Facebook, chances are, you'll find you're logged in and be taken to your timeline directly.
 If you check your gmail account, you might see advertisements relating to search terms you typed into Google earlier that day.
 When you shop on Amazon, your shopping cart stays full while you continue to shop all the way up until you checkout.
 How is this possible?
 Is your computer spying on you all the time?
 The answer is, sort of.